smartdevicelink/sdl_evolution/proposals/NNNN-add-generic-hmi-plugin-support.md

 #### Phone Plugin

-Connects to the `BasicCommunication` component of SDL Core.
+Connects to the `BasicCommunication` component of SDL Core.

 *Features:*